-Where services are unable to meet the support or accommodation needs of the individual, (e.g., where there is a high level of complex needs that exceeds the current capacity of the service), they will provide support in accessing a service which can.
+Where services are unable to meet the support or accommodation needs of the individual, (e.g., where there is a high level of complex needs or wheelchair access requirements) they will provide support in accessing a service which can.
 This may take the form of signposting or of a direct referral to another appropriate service, depending on the circumstances.